ciriuspet_logo Cirius Petpedia

 Physical symptoms are more serious and warrant faster action:

-• Reduced appetite or refusing food — stress suppresses appetite; prolonged refusal can lead to hepatic lipidosis (fatty liver disease) in cats
+• Reduced appetite or refusing food — stress suppresses appetite; prolonged refusal can lead to hepatic lipidosis (fatty liver disease) in cats.
+Conversely, stress-driven overeating can cause gradual weight gain — if your cat is already overweight, the cat obesity diet guide outlines a safe, vet-backed approach to calorie management

 • Urinating outside the litter box — the single most common presentation of feline idiopathic cystitis, which the Cornell Feline Health Center identifies as strongly stress-linked

-• Diarrhea or vomiting — the GI tract is highly sensitive to cortisol fluctuations
+• Diarrhea or vomiting — the GI tract is highly sensitive to cortisol fluctuations.
+If vomiting recurs, the cat vomiting causes and color guide provides urgency ratings by vomit color and a clear vet-visit decision checklist

 • Weight loss without an obvious dietary change